csci1570/csci1570.github.io/staff.md

 layout: default
 nav_order: 7
 ---
-For questions related to course content or assignments, the best way to reach the staff is via office hours or Ed.
+For questions related to course content or assignments, the best way to reach the staff is via office hours or [Ed Discussion]({{ site.edstem_url }}).
 You may also email the course staff at [cs1570tas@lists.brown.edu](mailto:cs1570tas@lists.brown.edu).
 For sensitive/grading issues, you can send an email to only the HTA and Professor at [cs1570headtas@lists.brown.edu](mailto:cs1570headtas@lists.brown.edu).
 You can also contact the Professor directly at [claire_mathieu@brown.edu](mailto:claire_mathieu@brown.edu).

 <style>
 .staff-container {